-As 2020 evolves, a new reality in fundraising is clear.
+As the uncertainty continues, a new reality in fundraising is clear.
 Virtual fundraising can help nonprofits survive and grow in today’s changing landscape.

 Many organizations are turning to fundraisers with virtual fundraising software and live-streamed events as alternate strategies to traditional fundraising events.
 This guide outlines what you need to know to go virtual!